itsKarad/NetworkingProject/README.md

 ## Tech Stack Used

-- C++ language, and it's inbuilt libraries
+- C++ language, and it's inbuilt libraries for socket programming
 - TCP protocol.

 ## Logic Used